mbol8309/py-metatrader/README.rst

 py-metatrader 0.0.1

 Released: 30-May-2015
+Updated: 20-May-2017

 =============
 Introduction
 =============

-py-metatrader is a python package that provides interfaces to metatrader4(mt4).
+py-metatrader is a python package that provides interfaces to MetaTrader4 (MT4).
-`metatrader4`_  is a trading platform that can automate trading(fx, stock, etc...) by your own program(ExpertAdvisor in mt4).
+`metatrader4`_  is a trading platform that can automate trading (fx, stock, etc...) by your own program (Expert Advisor in MT4).

-you can automate simuration(backtest in mt4), CI  EA development , etc... by using this library.
+You can automate simulation (Backtest in MT4), CI, EA development, Deep Learning, AI, Neural Network etc. using this library.

-currently works with Python 2.7 and Python 3.x
+Currently works with Python 2.7 and Python 3.x

-contributing and porting is welcome.
+Contributing and porting is welcome.

 =============